 To see an intensive guide of pipe shape options, visit A Complete Guide to Tobacco Pipe Shapes.

-The chamber is where the tobacco goes in a pipe.
-Understanding how the size and shape of the chamber affects your smoking experience in many ways.
+The chamber is where the tobacco goes into a pipe.
+Learning about the differences here will help you understand how the chamber’s size and shape affect your smoking experience in many ways.

 If you’re sitting down to smoke for a long time, a bowl with a large diameter or a deeper depth is preferable.
 If you just want the occasional short smoke, you don’t have time to take a long break at work, or you want to smoke multiple tobaccos in one sitting, you should stick with a smaller chamber.